stealth/crash/README.md

 --------

-By default, *crashc* will compare server hostkeys to the local key cache that is found inside `~/.crash`.
-You may override the path of the cache folder or an absolute filename by using the `-K` switch.
+By default, *crashc* will compare server hostkeys to the local key cache that is found inside the `.crash/` subdir of CWD.
+You may override the path of the cache folder by using the `-K` switch.
+For example by using `-K ~/.crash/`, you use the folder inside your home directory.
+If the pathname does not end with a slash, it is treated as a filename instead of a directory.
+If a cache directory is used instead of an filename, each hostkey is expected to be found inside the folder as of the name `HK_$HOST:$PORT` where `$HOST` is the `-H` argument and `$PORT` the `-p` argument.
+If using `-v` the server hostkey will be printed on stdout and may be pasted to the cache folder into the `HK_$HOST:$PORT` file.

 Hostkey checking may be suppressed by using `-K none`.

 The crash auth protocol incorporates the server host key when signing authentication requests.
 This way its not strictly necessary to check server host keys as